 I have a lot more notes (that you can find below), but I’ll finish up todays post by talking about one of my favorite shots from this film (pictured below).

 In this shot, we see Kane’s parents signing the papers to send him away and give him what they think is ‘a better life.’
 In the background, we see a little boy (young Kane) playing in the snow.
 There are so many different directions in which we can take the analysis of this shot above, but I’ll talk about the one that came to me first.
 Young Kane is the only one outside and we, the audience, can see him through the window.
 Kane’s parents and his new guardian are all inside and his mother is about to sign what I believe are the custody papers.
 I won’t spoil the ending for you, but this is one of the most important scenes in the movie.
-Young Kane is outside playing in the snow and has no idea that he doesn’t have any control over his life in this moment, he doesn’t have a say in whether he gets to stay or leave Colorado.
+Young Kane is outside playing in the snow and has no idea that he doesn’t have any control over his life in this moment.
 When he eventually finds out that he is going to be shipped off to New York, this deeply hurts him.
-As you will find out in the film, he never forgets this moment, it stays with him forever.
+As you will find out in the film, he never forgets this moment; it stays with him forever.
 To me, this shot foreshadows that Kane will always be looking at his life from the outside and that he will never truly have control of what happens to his own life.
 Let me know in the comments if you agree with my interpretation or if you have one of your own!

 Thank you so much for reading, I hope that you enjoyed it!